 applications towards competitive schemes such as the Australia Awards, ARC

-A joint network of collaborating institutions, with support from Australian Research Council funding, to the commissioning of a custom-designed national fibre facility for the advanced fabrication of silica optical fibres at the University of New South Wales More.
-Prof. Canning has been appointed Conjoint professor in recognition of his contributions to this facility and to strengthen ties between the University of Sydney and UNSW.
-Recent innovations include ultra broadband luminescent Bi/Er co-doped optical fibres, used in record breaking demonstrations of few mode communications.
+A joint network of collaborating institutions, with support from Australian Research Council funding, has led to the commissioning of a custom-designed National Fibre Facility for the advanced fabrication of silica optical fibres, conventional and structured, at the University of New South Wales More.
+Recent innovations include ultra broadband luminescent Bi/Er co-doped optical fibres and other Er fibres used in record breaking demonstrations of few mode communications.